tomzx/blog.tomrochette.com-content/agi/senses/article.md

 ## Things to explore
 * When did the senses appear?
 For what purpose?
+* Is it more tiring to listen to someone from one hear than from both (stereo vs mono)?

 # Overview
 Considering the finite architecture of the brain, we can postulate a few things: